If you're looking for dump truck drivers or dump truck driver jobs, there are plenty…

 Dump Truck Drivers

 Driving these vehicles places you in charge of hundreds of tons of machine and material, and the experience is one many drivers fall in love with.
-While the repetition of load/unload journeys may seem like a dull job, nothing could be farther from the truth with dump truck drivers.
-The skill, concentration and dedication required make it a rewarding, enjoyable career, one that pays well and is in much demand all over the country.
+While the repetition of load/unloading journeys may seem like a dull job, nothing could be farther from the truth with dump truck drivers.
+The skill, concentration, and dedication required to make it a rewarding, enjoyable career, one that pays well and is in much demand all over the country.